miiwo/DDR-Leaderboard-App/README.md

-# DdrLeaderboard
+# DDR Leaderboard (Node.js App)

-Leaderboard application that displays the top 10 scorers of a community event, with data sourced from Google Sheets.
+Little leaderboard application that displays the top 10 scores of a community event for the game DDR.
+Data is sourced from Google Sheets.

+Currently deployed with App Engine at: https://ontario-ddr-websites.nn.r.appspot.com/

+## Preqrequisites
+Node

 ## Development server